Request a call back from TWC’s Wildlife Hotline team

 It is our goal to respond to emergency situations within 1 hour but wait times may be longer if we are experiencing high call volume.
 If you are submitting this form, PLEASE DO NOT CALL OUR HOTLINE as it duplicates our messages and increases wait times.

-We are open 7 days a week including holidays from 9am to 6pm and generally respond to inquiries about baby and adult wildlife from the Greater Toronto Area.
-However, due to high call volume and resource limitations during our busy season, the following limits are in place:
+We are open 7 days a week including holidays from 9am to 6pm and respond to inquiries about baby and adult wildlife from the Greater Toronto Area.
+However, due to extremely high call volume during spring and summer, some exceptions apply.

-- For baby rabbits, baby squirrels, baby pigeons and baby doves – we are only able to respond to requests from the City of Toronto and King Township.
+***We are currently only able to respond to calls about baby squirrels, baby pigeons, baby doves, and baby cottontail rabbits from the City of Toronto and King Township.***

 Requests for assistance received after 6pm will be returned the following morning.
 Please read through important assessment and temporary care instructions on our website while you are waiting for us to call you.